[Rev. 12/21/2019 2:44:01 PM--2019]

 2. The Department, by and through the Division, shall make the disability determinations required by the provisions of any Act of Congress, and the State Treasurer shall disburse the money required for the making of such determinations upon claims by the Director in the same manner as other claims against the State are paid.

-1. The Department through the Bureau may make agreements, arrangements or plans to:
+1. The Department through the Division may make agreements, arrangements or plans to: